 THE CASE FOR SQUARE WAVES WHILE SEARCHING FOR HAPPY ACCIDENTS

-The title track, TCFSWWSFHA was built over a three-part acoustic guitar track by Miles Richmond, chronologically the first new track of POV2 which was begun in late August of 2019.
-It is highlighted by the electronic processing and looping of the guitar information by Peter Grenader and Steve Roach's synth chord accompaniment.
+The title track, TCFSWWSFHA was built over a three-part acoustic guitar track by Miles Richmond (available for free download see BONUS TRACKS below), chronologically the first new track of POV2 which was begun in late August of 2019.
+It is highlighted by the electronic processing and looping of the guitar information manifested as both drones and guitar motifs by Peter Grenader and Steve Roach's synth chord accompaniment.

-Aptly named - 1,000 Theos soars over a massive soundmass drone built enirely of sustained alto flute tracks - some dry, some processed - provided for us by Theo Travis.
+Aptly named - 1,000 Theos soars over a massive soundmass drone built entirely of sustained alto flute tracks - some dry, some processed - provided for us by Theo Travis.
 At times there are over 50 individual interweaving parts.
+The B development section features Steve's Roach's thundering synth bass solo.
 It was the second track composed, begun in December of 2019 and completed in early 2020, with the intention of live performance as it's focus.

 SOUTHWESTERN BUSINESSMAN'S ASSOCIATION (dedicated to Thomas Klepper)

 SBA is an exercise in older disciplines based on an idea that had been floating around for over a year and got it's name from a 1968 episode of the police drama Dragnet.
-Utilizing a process not dissimilar to that in Steve Reich's groundbreaking minimalist masterpiece It's Gonna Rain, SBA consists of eight different analog tape loops of varying length taken from a single screaming guitar riff by Miles Richmond.
-These loops were processed through a Teac X-10 two track reel to reel deck which had been modified with a switch that DQd the erase heads upon need.
+Utilizing a process not dissimilar to that in Steve Reich's seminal 1968 masterpiece It's Gonna Rain, SBA consists of eight different analog tape loops of varying length taken from a single screaming guitar riff by Miles Richmond.
+These loops were processed through a Teac X-7 two track reel to reel deck which had been modified with a switch that DQ'd the erase heads upon need.
 SBA is dedicated to another modern day aesthete of analog tape loops, Dublab Radio DJ and friend Thomas Klepper.

 VAN DUSEN GREEN

-A drifting, mellifluous journey into alpha state.
-Van Dusen Green is reminiscent of King Crimson's Trio and mainly a duet between Martin Shellard's haunting looped guitar stems and Peter Grenader on mellotron and sine tones generated on an analog modular synth.
+Van Dusen Green washes over you like a drifting, mellifluous journey into alpha state.
+Opening with a shimmering chordal drone by Steve Roach, it morphs into a duet between Martin Shellard's haunting looped guitar stems and Peter Grenader on mellotron and sine tones generated on an analog modular synth, it was the last piece composed for this project, begun on May 21st 2020 and completed in two days time.

-Hattusha (aka Troy) is named for the bronze-age capital of the Hittite Empire and as such the sister piece to Peter Grenader's Linear A (the written language used by both the Hittites and the Minoans) which first appeared on the zZyzx Society's release in 2018 and later on the PATCH CV VOL 2 vinyl release.
-It was the last of the four pieces and composed over a five week period beginning at the onslaught of the COVID-19 pandemic in the United States in March 0f 2020.
+Hattusha is named for the bronze-age capital of the Hittite Empire and as such the sister piece to Peter Grenader's Linear A (the written language used by both the Hittites and the Minoans) which first appeared on the zZyzx Society's release in 2018 and later on the PATCH CV VOL 2 vinyl release.
+It was composed over a five week period beginning at the onslaught of the COVID-19 pandemic in the United States in March of 2020.
 Starting off with an eerie two-note drone by Steve Roach, it crescendos over a five minute period, paced by Martin Shellard's soaring guitar before settling into Thighpaulsandra's thoughtfully minimalist piano cadenza, a nod to the work of Hal Budd.

-Written by Peter Grenader and Miles Richmond, except 1,000 Theos written by Peter Grenader, Hattusha written by Peter Grenader, Steve Roach and Thighpaulsandra and Northern Light written by Martin Shellard and Peter Grenader)
+Written by Peter Grenader and Miles Richmond, except 1,000 Theos written by Peter Grenader, Hattusha written by Peter Grenader, Steve Roach and Thighpaulsandra and Van Dusen Green written by Martin Shellard and Peter Grenader)

 Produced by Peter Grenader